vixclotet/designcat/README.md

 ## Contributing

 We welcome contributions to expand the pattern collection.
-To add new patterns:

 ### Adding New Patterns